TrustKibou/TaskManagementApp/README.md

 # TASK MANAGEMENT APPLICATION

+## IMPORTANT NOTE

+Program is currently under repair.
+Angular front end works perfectly, but the Express back-end is being fixed to allow all required endpoints.

+Expected fix date: 6/20/25

+Thank you for your patience!

 ## About

 This is a full-stack task management application with an Angular front-end that utilizes an Express/Node API for account and task management.
 Includes user authentication (JWT, bcrypt, BA), dynamic and protected routing (guards), and more.
 Functionalities include shared and public tasks lists/items, reactive forms, and more.